 Salmon River (Sandy watershed)

 This tributary of the upper Sandy River, entering near Brightwood (west of Zigzag), offers good catch-and-release fishing for wild cutthroat trout and a renewed opportunity to harvest summer steelhead.
 Anglers must use artificial lures and flies, and fly fishing is popular.
 Wild trout must be released unharmed – except that brook trout may be harvested in any size and number.
-Steelhead fishing is now open only in July and August.
-Salmon can be seen spawning, but fishing for them is closed all year.
+Steelhead and salmon fishing is no longer allowed here.

 Willamette River (Oregon City to Columbia River)